tmikeschu/bus_routes/README.md

 ## Functional Programming Style

-The `import_bus_route_data` task and `BusRouteImporter` employ a functional programming approach, namely creating a pipeline of `lambda`s (composing left to right) whose return values are passed to the next `lambda`.
-See `lib/fp/fp` for the source code.
+The `import_bus_route_data` task and `BusRouteImporter` employ a functional programming approach because scope of the task is to take an input and produce some ultimate output, in this case a database writing side effect.
+One pattern you'll see involves creating pipeline of `lambda`s (composing left to right) whose return values are passed to the next `lambda`.
+See `lib/fun` for the source code.
+You'll also find some wrapping data structures like Maybe Just, and Nothing, which facilitate a more declarative style of chaining functions.